maul-esel/COM-Classes/spec.markdown

 As an example, the `ImageList` class can define a method called `AddFile(path)` which loads an image from a file and adds it to the image list.

 #### constructor methods
-A special case are so-called *"constructor method"*.
+A special case are so-called *"constructor methods"*.
 Those are methods that can be called as if they were static (i.e. that do not rely on instance information) and that create a new instance of the class from some given information.
 These methods can especially be useful if just creating an instance with `ComObjCreate()` (which is used by the constructor `Unknown.__New()`) doesn't make sense or is impossible (see *"ThrowOnCreation"* below).